Stay up to date

 9.1 Terms and Conditions of Service Use

-9.1.3 The user enters the 5-digit unlock code, displayed on the pay station screen, on his/her BIXI pass or on the BIXI mobile application, on the Bike Dock keypad.
+9.1.3 The user scans the QR code of the chosen bike using the BIXI application or enters the 5-digit unlock code, displayed on the pay station screen or on his/her BIXI pass, on the Bike Dock keypad.
 When the light on the Bike Dock turns green, the user may remove the bicycle.

-9.1.4 The user has 5 minutes to enter his/her 5-digit unlock code on the Bike Dock keypad, then has 15 seconds to remove the bicycle (the light will be yellow after the user has entered his/her 5-digit unlock code and validation is pending, then it turns green and flashes when the code has been accepted; an audible signal is also emitted when the light turns green).
+9.1.4 The user has 5 minutes to enter his/her 5-digit unlock code on the Bike Dock keypad, then has 15 seconds to remove the bicycle (the light will be yellow after the user has scanned the bicycle's QR code or entered his/her 5-digit unlock code and validation is pending, then it turns green and flashes when the code has been accepted; an audible signal is also emitted when the light turns green).
 Otherwise, the Bike Dock will lock again, and the user will have to repeat the procedure described in Article 9.1.1.

 9.1.5 To return the bicycle, the user must lock it into an available Bike Dock.
 An audible signal is emitted, and the light will go from yellow to green, confirming that the bicycle has been locked in place.
 If a red light appears and the Bike Dock emits a long noise, the bicycle has not been properly locked.
 The absence of a green light and an accompanying audible signal also indicates that the bicycle is not properly locked in place.
 The user must then repeat the procedure.
 Users are responsible for any bicycles that have not been properly locked.